mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hdfs/2.6.0-3.2.0/release-notes/index.md

 # Release Notes for HDFS Service version 2.6.0-3.2.0

 ## Feature
-- HDFS cluster can be accessed from outside the DC/OS cluster by setting up an external DNS.
-This feature can be utilized through `custom_domain` property.
+- Added support for custom domains.
+See [custom domains](/mesosphere/dcos/services/{{ model.serviceName }}/2.6.0-3.2.0/operations/security/#forwarding-dns-and-custom-domain)
+- Added support for DC/OS Storage Service (DSS).
+See [DSS documentation](https://docs.d2iq.com/mesosphere/dcos/services/storage/1.0.0/)
+- Added marathon service scheduler checks

 ## Bug Fixes
-- A bug in Apache Derby has been fixed here temporarily.
-Bug referred to miscalculation of number of bytes read for an principal entry in the Kerberos keytab file.
-This is addressed in this PR: ([#44](https://github.com/apache/directory-kerby/pull/44)).
-There is also a ticket in Apache Hadoop repository: ([#16283](https://issues.apache.org/jira/browse/HADOOP-16283)).
+- Fixed a bug in Apache Derby related to the miscalculation of bytes read for a principal entry in the Kerberos keytab file.
+See [HADOOP-16283](https://issues.apache.org/jira/browse/HADOOP-16283)).

-## Improvements
-- rollingUpgrade feature of Hdfs is used to upgrade the framework to latest Apache HDFS version.

 ## Updates
+- Updated HDFS version to `3.2.0`.
+Note: our package no longer includes Cloudera's `cdh` variant
-- Hadoop tar ball has been updated with snappy library.
+- Hadoop tar ball has been updated with Snappy 1.1.4 library.
+- Updated the SDK to version `0.56.1`
+- Oracle JDK is replaced by OpenJDK 8

 <!-- # Release Notes for HDFS Service version 2.5.0-2.6.0-cdh5.11.0